anishathalye/knox-hsm/README.md

   example uses a constant-time implementation, so we don't need a leakage specification.
 Unlike the above example, this doesn't require hints for the functional correctness proof.
+- **fifo1**: a 1-element FIFO.
+Functional correctness ensures that push/pop
+  work correctly, and physical equivalence ensures that previously stored data is not leaked.
+- **fifo**: a 3-element FIFO implemented using a circular buffer.
+Functional correctness ensures that push/peek/pop work correctly, and physical equivalence ensures that previously stored data is not leaked by the interface, even though the circular buffer does not zero out old data.

 ## Organization and use